-WA Washington Revised Code § 59.18.060 Requires landlords to provide tenants with written or posted information approved by the Department of Health about the health hazards of indoor mold and how to control mold growth to minimize health risks in their rental dwellings.
+Washington Revised Code § 59.18.060 Requires landlords to provide tenants with written or posted information approved by the Department of Health about the health hazards of indoor mold and how to control mold growth to minimize health risks in their rental dwellings.
 The legislature appropriated \$43,000 in fiscal year 2006 for the implementation of these mold provisions.

-Washington Revised Code §§ 70.164.010040 WA Establishes a low-income weatherization and structural rehabilitation assistance account in the state treasury.
-Defines weatherization services to include indoor air quality improvements and other health and safety improvements.
+Washington Revised Code §§ 70A.35.010--.070 Establishes a low-income weatherization and structural rehabilitation assistance account in the state treasury.
+Defines weatherization to include indoor air quality improvements and other health and safety improvements, and includes as one goal of the program to "identify and correct, to the extent practicable, health and safety problems for residents of low-income households, including asbestos, lead, and mold hazards."
 Notes the emerging science linking substandard housing and health outcomes, and authorizes grantees to propose "healthy housing improvements."